slimndap/wp-theatre/readme.txt

 This plugin is aimed at theme developers.
 It gives you the core-functionality needed for websites of theatres, stages or performers.

-After installations the functionality can easily be extend using other framework (eg. the [Pods Framework](http://pods.io/)).
+After installations the functionality can easily be extend using other frameworks (eg. the [Pods Framework](http://pods.io/)).

 __Compatibility__